saitberki/Airdrop/README.md

 - Download The Plugin And Wait For It To Install,
 - Go Through The Registration Steps With Your Email Address,
 - Go To Your Dashboard And Complete The Tasks To Earn Extra Points.
+- Connect Your Discord and Twitter Accounts for a Quick Start!!!
+Earns Extra Points!!
 - Finally, The Add-On Works Silently In The Background And Earns Points.
 It Does Not Strain Your Computer.
-Good Earnings...)))
+- Good Earnings...)))

 <h2>Currently Active '7' Airdrop Earning Plugins (23.11.2024)</h2>